netsampler/goflow2/docs/reflow-architecture.md

 But it broadens the scope significantly:

 * input is no longer limited to UDP NetFlow/IPFIX/sFlow
-* payloads may be binary packets, framed messages, JSON objects, or arbitrary byte streams
+* payloads may be binary packets, JSON objects, or arbitrary byte streams
 * decoding must support protocol identification in addition to protocol parsing
 * output is no longer limited to protobuf/JSON over file/stdout/Kafka
 * ReFlow should be easy to start as a simple collector from the CLI with a usable default configuration